-On the basis of the current level of detail all access requirements appear capable of achieving compliance.
 Further work will be required during design development stage to ensure appropriate outcomes are achieved.

-7.3 Car Parking
+6.2 Car Parking

-The BCA and DDA Premises Standards contain requirements for parking which are applicable to this project.
+The BCA and DDA Premises Standards contain requirements for accessible parking which are applicable to this project.
 These requirements can be summarised as follows:

-- Class 3 residential.
-Number of accessible car bays based on total number of car bays multiplied by percentage of accessible SOU to the total SOUs. - Accessible car bays 2.4 metre with 2.4 metre shared area. - All accessible car bays located near relevant lifts and/or associated building entry points to minimise distance to relevant lift and ensure accessible path of travel between these areas. - 2.5m min. height clearance, compliant with AS2890.6 fig 2.7 over accessible car bays with 2.2 m min. vertical clearance leading to the accessible and adaptable unit car bays (Note: consideration for 2.3 or 2.4m min. height preferred for higher vans/adapted vehicles is recommended as good practice).
+- Class 6 retail development: 1 accessible car bay for every 50 car bays or part thereof, compliant with AS 2890.6. - Accessible car bays 2.4 metre with 2.4 metre shared area. - All accessible car bays located near relevant lifts and/or associated building entry points to minimise distance to relevant lift and ensure accessible path of travel between these areas.

+- 2.5m min. height clearance, compliant with AS2890.6 fig 2.7 over accessible car bays with 2.2 m min. vertical clearance leading to the accessible car bays (Note: consideration for 2.3 or 2.4m min. height preferred for higher vans/adapted vehicles is recommended as good practice).

 MGAC has reviewed the drawings and documentation in relation to the aforementioned requirements.
+On the basis of the current level of detail all access requirements appear capable of achieving compliance.